-The cheesesteak made its official debut in 1930.
-Pat Olivieri was a South Philly hot dog vendor who decided to put some beef from the butcher on his grill.
-A taxi driver noticed the aroma and asked for his own steak sandwich.
-The next day, rumor of the delicious lunch had spread, and cabbies came to Olivieri demanding steak sandwiches.
-Soon after, Olivieri opened up a shop on 9th Street and Passyunk Avenue, Pat’s King of Steaks, to sell his creation.
-Eventually, he added cheese to the recipe.
-Today, Pat’s grills are sizzling 24 hours a day, as are Geno’s Steaks, the rival shop across the street.
-For nearly 50 years, the two shops have waged a friendly competition, with Geno’s founder, Joe Vento, claiming it was he, not Olivieri, who first added cheese to the steak.
+The cheesesteak made its first appearance in 1930.
+When Pat Olivieri, a South Philly hot dog merchant considered putting a couple pieces of steak from the butcher on top of his grill.
+A taxi cab driver recognized the aroma and requested a steak sandwich of his own.
+The following day, rumor of the savoury lunch had spread, and cabbies came to Olivieri demanding steak specialty sandwiches.
+Shortly after, Olivieri established shop on 9th Street and Passyunk Avenue, Pat’s King of Steaks, in order to promote his invention.
+Ultimately, he included cheese to the recipe.
+Nowadays, Pat’s grills are sizzling 24 hours a day, just as are Geno’s Steaks, the competing shop across the street.
+For practically 50 years, the two shops have waged a friendly rival, with Geno’s founder, Joe Vento, proclaiming it was he, not Olivieri, who initially included cheese to the steak sandwich.

 Pat’s King of Steaks - The original home of the cheesesteak, Pat’s King of Steaks has been owned and operated by the Olivieri family for 87 years and counting.
 A 24-hour shop, Pat’s shuts down for only 48 hours each year: Thanksgiving and Christmas.
 1237 E. Passyunk Avenue, (215) 468-1546, patskingofsteaks.com